abhiwand/atk/api-doc/src/main/resources/python/frame/correlation.rst

 Notes
 -----
-This function applies only to columns containing numerical data.
+This method applies only to columns containing numerical data.

 Examples
 --------